jharwell/sierra/docs/src/plugins/expdef/index.rst

 Experiment Definition Plugins
 =============================

-SIERRA is capable of reading ``--expdef-template`` from a number of formats.
+SIERRA is capable of reading ``--expdef-template`` from a number of formats via ``--expdef`` plugins.
 Before diving into the details of the plugins, it is important to clarify terminology around the different components in files passed to ``--expdef-template``:

 - Attribute - The value part of a <key, value> pair within an ``--expdef-template`` which maps to a native primitive such as a bool, int, or